 In Australia, one can encounter any number of lethal creatures including bull sharks, crocodiles and eastern brown snakes.
 Yet tourists continue to travel DownUnder and most return home unscathed.
 In the U.S., the news would have you believe that everyone carries a gun and there is a shooting every day at the local shops.
 Both Australia and the U.S. are geographically big countries and their ‘reputations’ do not reflect daily life as it really is, in any given city.

 We also tend to put the most recent attack or topic on our radar.
-The tragic Manchester terrorist attack was, understandably, first page news last week.
-How awful was the murder of 22 young, innocent victims.
-But if we very, very conservatively estimate worldwide event attendance at 100 million, as a percentage of total worldwide concert and sporting event audiences, the number of attendees killed by terror is a minuscule fraction.
+If we very, very conservatively estimate worldwide terror events, the number of people killed by terror is a minuscule fraction.
 Further regarding risk, the likelihood of being involved in a terror attack versus being hit by a car or a victim of theft, is also very low.
 The mission of terrorists is to get us worrying about it.
 Let’s rather worry about things we can prevent.